'Put your medals on the table!' - Souness' response to Pogba after 'didn't know who he was' barb from Man Utd star | Goal.com

 Liverpool legend Graeme Souness has responded to Paul Pogba’s claims that he had never heard of him when arriving in England, with the Manchester United midfielder told to “put your medals on the table”.

-An outspoken Scot, who enjoyed a trophy-laden spell as player and coach at Anfield before eventually moving into punditry, has taken to criticising a France international on a regular basis down the years.
+The outspoken Scot, who enjoyed a trophy-laden spell as a player at Anfield before eventually moving into punditry, has taken to criticising the France international on a regular basis down the years.

 Souness has questioned Pogba’s commitment to the United cause and suggested that he would find the 27-year-old easy to play against.